JalebBalej/rinrindiscord/README.md

 What I'm working on right now
 ----------
-Right now I'm trying to implement a localization system, although the way it's being implemented relies on me to add the languages to the code via files instead of using SQL as I find it way easier to use files.
+Right now I'm working on finishing the localization 100% and then I want to move onto the economy update.

 Developer Note:
 ----------